Skënder Temali: Life and career

 Temali was born in Shkodër, Albania, on 30 July 1946.
 He studied Albanian language and literature at the Luigj Gurakuqi University of Shkodër.

 For fifteen years he worked as an editor in Shkodër's press, Radio Shkodra, and the magazine 10 Korriku.
 He then spent around twenty-five years as a literature teacher and school administrator in Shkodër high schools.

 He began writing poetry and prose in high school and continued throughout his life, publishing over 22 volumes of poetry, short stories, and novels since 1971.
 Some of his works were translated into foreign languages.
 In 2018 his short story collection This Winter No Snow Fell (Këtë dimër nuk ra dëborë) was published in Montenegrin by the Center for Preservation and Development of Minority Cultures of Montenegro.

 Temali received several literary prizes.
 In 2001, with the short story Shoes of Shame (Këpucët e turpit), translated into Italian, he was awarded the Special Jury Prize at the 7th International Contest of the “Cristalide” Writers’ and Artists’ Association in Italy.
 In 2015, with the poem Me, the Balkans and Europe (Unë, Ballkani dhe Europa), the Kosovo Writers’ League awarded him the “Adem Demaçi” prize at the “Drini poetik” manifestation.
 He was also honored by the Montenegrin PEN Club.

 Between 2013 and 2017 he was president of the Shkodër Writers’ Association and edited three collective anthologies titled The Pen of Shkodër (Pena e Shkodrës).
 He was active in promoting young authors and in cross-border cultural collaborations with Kosovo, Montenegro and North Macedonia.

+Death

 Temali died in Shkodër on 17 April 2021, after contracting COVID-19.